OmnisStudio/Omnis-JSHyperlink/README.md

 # Omnis-JSHyperlink
-Library uses the JS 'Hyper Link' control to manage groups of options.
+Library uses the JS 'Hyper Link' control to manage groups of options; the control presents a list of web-style hyperlinks from which the user can select.
 The app can be viewed here http://tinyurl.com/jsgallery8, click on ‘Hyperlink’ in the list.

 Requires Omnis Studio 8.1.2 or above.